 Maybe you've heard about microplastic pollution.
 Every time we wash synthetic fabrics like polyester, which is just a yarn made from plastic, very small pieces break off and flow down the drain into our local waterways.
 No, water-treatment plants can't catch all the pieces.
 And the older the fabrics, the more fibers they shed in the wash, so those of us who keep our clothes for decades to save both money and resources, are actually the biggest offenders when it comes to microplastic shedding.

-No, it doesn't matter what kind of polyester, nylon, or combo-synthetic fabric you use, this microfiber shedding in the washing machine happens whether you buy a fleece or yoga pants made with virgin materials or made from recycled bottles.
+It doesn't matter what kind of polyester, nylon or combo-synthetic fabric you use, this microfiber shedding in the washing machine happens whether you buy a fleece or yoga pants made with virgin materials or made from recycled bottles.

 Once these fibers get into the local river and beyond, "they act like sponges, sucking up other pollutants around them," explains the Story of Stuff project, which is raising awareness and seeking solutions to this issue.
 "They’re like little toxic bombs full of motor oil, pesticides, and industrial chemicals that end up in the bellies of fish and eventually in the bellies of us.
 It’s gross.
 It’s already estimated there are 1.4 million trillion in our oceans.
 That’s like 200 million microfibers for every person on the planet!"